Start9Labs/documentation/source/user-manual/walkthrough/power.rst

 #.
 Be patient while services shut down.
 A *tune* will play, indicating the shutdown is complete.
 #.
 A gentle *bep* will sound when the Embassy is powered back on.
 #.
 A *chime* will sound when the Embassy is ready to use.
+Please be patient as a Restart will take some time.

 Shutdown
 ========